sammancoaching/website/learning_hours/small_steps/leap_years.md

 nav_order: 3
 ---

+# Using TDD to write a Leap Years function

 This is often the first exercise I do with new teams.
 You have to TDD a function that takes an integer argument and returns a boolean.
 It ends up being a rather small piece of code, just enough to show a few TDD cycles.

 The first time I demonstrate this kata I usually don't show triangulation, and only do the four test cases listed in the problem description.
 That means I go straight to using the modulo operator when implementing the first test case.
 That keeps the demo shorter, and means you don't need to explain triangulation as a concept.